 You will receive support from a fully-qualified tutor holding either a Postgraduate Certificate in Education (PGCE) or a degree in education.

 - Marking all assignments for the course

 When you begin this course, you will agree an examination date or dates with your Student Adviser.
 Your support period lasts up to this examination date.

 Hi!
 We are currently open and an experienced Student Adviser is available to answer any questions you may have.
 Our number is 0800 0 111 024

-With an English IGCSE course tucked under their belt, students have a wealth of options to choose from.
-While the majority choose to enter the world of higher education – studying A levels before heading off to university – others use their English IGCSE as a ticket into the world of work.
+With an International GCSE English course tucked under their belt, students have a wealth of options to choose from.
+While the majority choose to enter the world of higher education – studying A levels before heading off to university – others use their International GCSE English as a ticket into the world of work.

 Whichever option students choose, the skills learnt while studying the International GCSE English will place them in good stead moving forward.
 Not only will they be better at communicating their thoughts, ideas and opinions, they’ll also possess a number of critical thinking skills that will be consistently called upon throughout their lives.